FOSE1025/S1_2021/sgta/week07/FOSE1026_week07_sgta.md

 ## There is no participation activity for this week's SGTA 1

-All students who submit the in-class test will be given the partitipation marks.
+All students who submit the in-class test will be given the participation marks.

 # SGTA_02